 These past couple months have been crazy as I try to crank out a bunch of model horse tutorials before my upcoming summer projects hit me (looking at you, MEPSA champ book).
 But that's not the only thing I've been working on.

-Speaking of biting a bullet, I finally tried my new airbrush with stablemate dapples.
+I finally tried my new airbrush with stablemate dapples.
 It works, ladies and gentlemen!
 The brush can work small enough for micro mini dapples, so know I just have to get familiar with it enough to get more realistic dapples (I'm picky with my dapples).